Gongzi-Zhang/pcrex/readme.md

   For comparisons, the two different variables will be marked with different colored dots, but for bold runs and bad miniruns, they will have the same color, though different marker styles.

-## mulplot
+## checkrun: check evt tree of a signle run
+  similar to check
+  ./checkrun -h for help

+## mulplot: draw pair/mul plots
   mulplot has similar usage to check
+  ./mulplot -h for help

+##
 # compilation
   > make check
+  > make checkrun
   > make mulplot

 # todo
 * single arm slug
+* how to cut on slow tree? e.g.  IGL1I00OD16_16 (row 83) in /chafs2/work1/apar/japanOutput/prexPrompt_pass2_6400.000.root is wrong

 # problem
 * munmap_chunk(): invalid pointer